27 Free Things To Do Indoors in Los Angeles: Free Places To Play Indoors on Cold and Rainy Days

 The Central Library in DTLA is an LA landmark famous for its remarkable art, architecture, children, and family programming.
 Keep in mind that the library has also become a haven for the community's homeless population and can feel a bit crowded.

 The Beverly Hills Library is another LA library worth checking out, which has a fantastic children's section, weekly storytimes, and a playroom for infants and tots.
-The Cerritos Library is another to add to your list, which has larger-than-life book displays and a saltwater aquarium tank.
+The Cerritos Library is worth adding to your list, which has larger-than-life book displays and a saltwater aquarium tank.

 16. Cabrillo Marine Aquarium — San Pedro